 - Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Inogen (INGN).
-Shares have lost about 5.9% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Inogen (INGN).
+Shares have lost about 9.4% in that time frame, underperforming the S&P 500.

 How Have Estimates Been Moving Since Then?

-At this time, Inogen has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Inogen has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Inogen has a Zacks Rank #5 (Strong Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Inogen has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report